For many people living with hepatitis B, C, and D—stigma, stress, and fear can prevent them from opening up about what they are truly experiencing.1

 Terry D. Box, MD

-During his four decades long career as a hepatologist, Dr T Box focused on chronic viral hepatitis and transplant hepatology.
+During his four decades long career as a hepatologist, Dr. Box focused on chronic viral hepatitis and transplant hepatology.
 He has seen first hand how stigma is the significant barrier to appropriate care.

 “Until we can convince people living with hepatitis that we, their healthcare providers, are not going to judge them, we can't have open, frank, and honest conversations.”